Purdue-CS193/homework-0-Mrigna01/index.md

 # Mrigna's First CS193 Homework
 ### Bulleted list of what i like CS193
-- Its so much funn!!
+- Its so much funn
 - Going good so far